 - 4.3.1 We follow specific procedures to protect children who are suffering harm or at risk of suffering harm as a result of physical, sexual, and/or emotional abuse or neglect in accordance with Section 157 of the Education Act 2002. - 4.3.2 If you are told of any incident or have a strong suspicion of physical, emotional or sexual child abuse or neglect (including attempts to radicalise or coerce individuals to hold extreme political or religious views) occurring in the school, outside the school linked to members of school staff and their families or to a pupil of the school at home or outside the school, you must report this the same day to the DSL (Alice Vicary-Stott).
-In the absence of the DSL, the immediate report should be made to one of the Deputy DSLs (David Gregg, Will Evans, Tommy Foster, Stephanie Eyers, Blair Murray Cusati, John Greenwood or Laura Miller-Bridgland).
+In the absence of the DSL, the immediate report should be made to one of the Deputy DSLs (Paul Williams, Will Evans, Ed Yeo or Stephanie Eyers).
 If the allegation concerns a member of staff the matter must be reported immediately to the Head Master (or to the Lower Master if the Head Master is unavailable).
-If the allegation or suspicion is about the Head Master, the report should be made to the Provost (01753 370123) or directly to Children's Services (01628 683150) without informing the Head Master. - 4.3.3 You should report any abuse of a pupil that you become aware of (or suspect) including any abuse that occurs online.
+If the allegation or suspicion is about the Head Master, the report should be made to the Provost (01753 370123) or directly to Children's Services (01628 683150) without informing the Head Master. - 4.3.3 You must report any abuse of a pupil that you become aware of (or suspect) including any abuse that occurs online.
 This may include possible abuse of a pupil by a staff member or another adult, abuse at home or perpetrated on their family members, abuse by a stranger, and abuse of a pupil/pupils by another pupil or group of pupils. - 4.3.4 You should be aware that safeguarding incidents and/or risk associated behaviours can be associated with factors outside of the College and occur between young people outside of the school environment.
 All staff should consider whether children are at risk of abuse or exploitation in situations outside the College (often known as the process of contextual safeguarding).
 Extra familial harm can take a variety of different forms including (but not limited to) parental neglect, inadequate supervision, sexual exploitation, criminal exploitation and serious youth violence. - 4.3.5 School staff (including the DSL, the Lower Master and the Head Master) must not investigate reports of abuse themselves.
 Alleged victims, perpetrators, those reporting abuse and others involved should not be interviewed by school staff beyond the point at which it is clear that there is an allegation of abuse. - 4.3.6 If someone tells you about an allegation of physical, sexual, emotional abuse or neglect you must follow the procedures on the next page (the 'Six R's').
 You should record in writing all concerns, discussions and decisions (together with reasons) made under these procedures.
-You may use our Disclosure Form (Appendix A) for this purpose if you wish.
 This record should include the date, time and place of the conversation and detail of what was said and done by whom and in whose presence.
-The record should be signed by the person writing it.

-4.3.7 Do not assume another colleague or professional will take action.
+The record should be signed by the person writing it. - 4.3.7 Do not assume another colleague or professional will take action.
 Safeguarding is everyone's responsibility.
 If you are worried about a pupil or have any suspicions, however small, talk to one of Eton's safeguarding team immediately.
 You do not have to wait for proof of your concerns.
-Do not attempt to investigate the issue yourself.
+Do not attempt to investigate the issue yourself. - 4.3.8 Staff should remember that sometimes children may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or they may not recognise their experiences as harmful.